Father’s Day in Niagara Falls

 A stop at the lovingly restored Laura Secord Homestead in the Village of Queenston keeps you in the historic mood.
 Costumed interpreters bring to life this most famous heroine of the War of 1812.

 Queen Victoria Park near the falls celebrates its 125th anniversary as Ontario’s first provincial park.
 Inside the Victoria Park Gift store is a fascinating photo display about the history of the park.
 Outside the store is a mass of colourful flowers, like tulips and daffodils and other springtime flowers.While you’re in this area tell dad you’ve arranged a bit of a show for him in the evening.
-It includes the performance of, Rich and the Poor Boy’s a high energy, traditional blues band at 8pm, the illumination of the Falls from 9pm until midnight and a eye popping fireworks display over the falls at 10 pm.
+It includes a live performance on the Coca-Cola stage, the illumination of the Falls beginning at dusk until midnight and a eye popping fireworks display over the falls at 10 pm.
 Actually, every Friday and Sunday evenings and special holidays a live band performs in the Coca Cola band shell in Queen Victoria Park followed by the illumination of the falls and the fireworks.

 There are a multitude of restaurants that are offering special Father’s Day Brunches and dinners and of course the annual Niagara Falls RIBFEST.